shane-tomlinson/browserid-wordpress/readme.txt

 === Mozilla Persona (BrowserID) ===
-Contributors: Marcel Bokhorst, M66B, Shane Tomlinson
+Contributors: stomlinson, Marcel Bokhorst, M66B
 Tags: security, admin, authentication, access, widget, login, shortcode, comment, comments, discussion, bbPress, bbPress 2.0, browserid, mozilla, persona
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 0.36
+Stable tag: 0.37

 Implementation of Mozilla Persona (BrowserID) for WordPress

 == Description ==

+[Mozilla Persona](https://login.persona.org/ "Mozilla Persona") is an open source identity system from the [Identity Team](http://identity.mozilla.com/ "Identity Team") at [Mozilla](https://mozilla.org/ "Mozilla").

 "*As a user of Mozilla Persona (BrowserID), you confirm your email addresses once.
 Then, you can sign into any web site that supports Mozilla Persona with just two clicks.*"

-This plugin adds a Mozilla Persona login button as an additional way to login to your login page.
-There is also a widget, shortcode and template tag.
-It is possible to customize the login and logout button/link.
+This plugin allows users to sign into your site using Mozilla Persona.
+A widget, shortcode and template tags are provided.
+Custom login and logout links can be created.

 **Beta features:**

 * Submit comments with Mozilla Persona
 * [bbPress 2](http://bbpress.org/ "bbPress") integration: create topics / reply with Mozilla Persona

-[Mozilla Persona](https://login.persona.org/ "Mozilla Persona") is an open source identity system from the [Identity Team](http://identity.mozilla.com/ "Identity Team") at [Mozilla](https://mozilla.org/ "Mozilla").

 ** Reporting problems:**